vijaypatha/dev-mt-in/README.md

 ___

 ##Day Three: $http and CRUD.
-So far our social network is lacking a social aspect.
-Today we will add the functionality to connect with an outside API, find and add friends, and save or update our profile remotely.

 ###Step One: Injecting $http and posting your profile.
 Yesterday we stored our profiles in local storage, allowing them to persist between refreshes.
 Today we want to add our profile to a database, letting other users find and connect with us.